zaphosting/docs/docs/cs2-configuration.md

 **Mapgroup**

 Mapgroups are groups of maps which normally correspond to a certain category.
-By default there are the **mg_active, mg_armsrace, mg_demolition, mg_allclassic** groups.
+By default there are the **mg_active, mg_allclassic** groups.
 Optionally you can create your own.
-This has to be added to the **Gamemodes_server.txt**.
+This has to be added to the **gamemodes_server.txt**.
 The structure of such a mapgroup is easy to build and looks like this:

 ```
 {